 What Happens When You Die?
 (Short Story)

 I materialize inside a stuffy office.
-According the the brass nameplate on the desk, the bearded man sitting in front of me is God.
+According to the brass nameplate on the desk, the bearded man sitting in front of me is God.
 My unfortunate predicament becomes abundantly clear.

 "Hello God.
 Am I dead?"